10 Common Phone Service Mistakes in Small Businesses

 If no one picks up, it’s more than unprofessional – it costs real money.
 New customers rarely call a second time.

-Tip: A digital call answering system ensures no call is lost – even in the evening, on weekends, or during vacations.
+Tip: An [AI receptionist](/en/use-cases/ai-reception/) ensures no call is lost – even in the evening, on weekends, or during vacations.

 Who is responsible for what?
 Without clarity, calls end up in the wrong place or are handled twice.